The Best VPNs for Korea

 How can I tell if my VPN is secure?

 To see if your VPN is secure, first check to see if the VPN falls under the jurisdictions of the Five Eyes, Nine Eyes, or 14 Eyes surveillance alliances.
 Next, read the privacy policy carefully to see if the VPN stores any information besides your email address and payment information.
-If you don’t want to take their word for it, look for a VPN that has outside auditors check their logs.
-You’ll also want to look at the encryption standards they follow and check to see if they have any breaches in their past.
+If you don’t want to take its word for it, look for a VPN that has outside auditors check its logs.
+You’ll also want to look at the encryption standards it follows and check to see if it has had any breaches in the past.

 OSCA.
 (2019).
 South Korea 2019 Crime & Safety Report.